 In accordance with Title VI, all Alliance providers (PCPs, ancillary, specialty, and inpatient providers) must provide access to services in the member's language at all points of contact.
-At no time should a provider rely on translation or interpretation services from a member's family members or friends, unless the member insists, and the use of a non-qualified interpreter is documented.
+At no time should a provider rely on translation or interpretation services from a member's <a href="https://example.com/example.